ggiovanii8/Case-Study-Bellabeat-Product-Analysis/README.md

 Our team has been entrusted with the task of analyzing smart device data to gain valuable insights into how consumers are utilizing their smart devices.
 By delving into this data, we aim to uncover patterns, behaviors, and preferences that will serve as a cornerstone for shaping the company's marketing strategy.
 Through our analysis, we seek to provide actionable recommendations that will help propel Bellabeat towards further success in the market.

 ## 1. Ask
-💡The objective of this case study is to gain insight into how consumers use non-Bellabeat smart devices such as Leaf.
+The objective of this case study is to gain insight into how consumers use non-Bellabeat smart devices such as Leaf.
 The study aims to answer the following research questions:

 Primary Stakeholders: Urška Sršen and Sando Mur, executive team members.